Karumi/project-quality-assurance/agile-methodology.md

 ### Sprint Backlog

 The Sprint Backlog is the collection of product backlog items selected for delivery in the Sprint.
-And the tasks identified by the team necessary to deliver those product backlog items and achieve the Sprint Goal.
+Moreover, the tasks identified by the team necessary to deliver those product backlog items and achieve the Sprint Goal.

 ### Increment